 The following table outlines the expected estimated resources from the HUD Community Development Block Grant (CDBG) program the Town of Hilton Head Island expects having available during the 2022 program year covered by this Annual Action Plan.
-The annual allocation column reflects the 2022 funding amount of \$204,430.
-Unexpended funds from the 2019 CDBG allocation in the amount of \$32,386.92 will rollover into the 2022 projects listed in this Annual Action Plan allowing for an available total of \$236,816.
+The annual allocation column reflects an estimated 2022 funding amount level with the 2021 or \$232,565 funding and will be updated when final 2022 allocations are announced by HUD.
+Unexpended funds from the 2019 CDBG allocation in the amount of \$32,386.92 will rollover into the 2022 projects listed in this Annual Action Plan.
 Distribution of allocated funds will be in the following two use categories: program administration will be allocated \$5,000 and public improvements and facilities will be allocated all remaining funds.